lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 Remember that there are multiple ways to implement the clean architecture concepts, and the code you can come up with strongly depends on what your language of choice allows you to do.
 The following is an example of clean architecture in Python, and the implementation of the models, use cases and other components that I will show is just one of the possible solutions.

-The full project is available at TODO
+The full project is available at https://github.com/lgiordani/cabook_rentomatic

 ## Project setup